RiverArchitect/RA_wiki/wiki/River-design-features.md

 -   Other Bioengineering features: Columns `"N"`, `"O"`, `"P"`.
 -   Connectivity features: Columns `"Q"`, `"R"`, `"S"`.

 Detailed instructions for the usage of `threshold_values.xlsx` is provided in the [*LifespanDesign*](LifespanDesign#interface-and-choice-of-features) module, where also more information on threshold values is provided.
-If the spreadsheet is accidentally deleted or irreparable, incorrect modifications were made, there is an offline backup copy available:\
+If the spreadsheet is accidentally deleted or irreparable, incorrect modifications were made, there is an offline backup copy available:<br/>
 `RiverArchitect/LifespanDesign/.templates/threshold_values - Copy.xlsx`